yuokamoto/rclUE-Examples/README.md

 ### Run

-1. Play rclUE-Examples
+1. Play rclUEExamples
-2. `cd rclUE-Examples && source fastdds_setup.sh` #if you use ROS2 Discovery Server.
+2. `cd rclUEExamples && source fastdds_setup.sh` #if you use ROS2 Discovery Server.
 You don't need this if you start editor with `./run_editor false`.
-3. `ros2 launch nav2_bringup tb3_simulation_launch.py use_simulator:=False map:=<path to rclUE-Examples>/Content/Turtlebot3_benchmark.yaml `
+3. `ros2 launch nav2_bringup tb3_simulation_launch.py use_simulator:=False map:=<path to rclUEExamples>/Content/Turtlebot3_benchmark.yaml `

 ### Tests
 !NOTE: The test script is setup to run with fastdds, which requires UE to start before ROS is enabled, thus `/opt/ros/<ros_distro>/setup.bash`, which is already run in the script, needs to be not added to `~/.bashrc`